ViniciusCestarii/resume-generator/README.md

 ### Translate Resume

-To translate the resume content from English to Portuguese (or another language), run:
+To translate the resume content from English to Portuguese, Espanish, French run:

 ```bash
 npm run translate